rinmehmeti/CleanArchitectureApi/README.md

 1. Install the latest [.NET 7 SDK](https://dotnet.microsoft.com/download/dotnet/7.0)
 2. Run `dotnet new install Clean.Architecture.Solution.Template` to install the .NET template
 3. Create a folder for your solution and cd into it (the template will use it as project name)
-4. Run `dotnet new ca-sln` to create a new project
+4. Run `dotnet new ca-api` to create a new project

 ## Database Configuration:
 By default solution is configured to use an in-memory database by default.
 This ensures that all users will be able to run the solution without needing to set up additional infrastructure (e.g. SQL Server).